-communities of color was not limited to the millions of families that lost their homes.
-The interrelated and long-term impact of the crisis, compounded by a concentration of foreclosures in particular areas, shook neighborhoods and spread across regions.
-One assessment of the wealth lost in communities of color-as a result of property depreciation of homes near foreclosures, separate from the losses to the foreclosed-upon homeowners-estimates a staggering \$1.1 trillion in home equity lost, as a "spillover" result of neighborhood foreclosures.41
+near foreclosures, separate from the losses to the foreclosed-upon homeowners-estimates a staggering \$1.1 trillion in home equity lost, as a "spillover" result of neighborhood foreclosures.41

 This disproportionate targeting of toxic loans towards communities of color is referred to as "reverse redlining,"42 a practice that has perpetuated inequity within our segregated landscape.
-In 2011, the U.S. Department of Justice (DOJ) announced a settlement involving \$335 million in what was heralded as "the largest residential fair lending settlement in [department] history" to resolve allegations that Countrywide Financial Corporation engaged in a widespread pattern or practice of discrimination against qualified Black and Latino borrowers in their mortgage lending from 2004 through 2008.43 In 2012, DOJ announced "the second largest fair lending settlement in the department's history" to resolve allegations for \$175 million that Wells Fargo Bank, the largest residential home mortgage originator in the country, engaged in a pattern or practice of discrimination against qualified Black and

-Latino borrowers in its mortgage lending from 2004 through 2009.44

-In addition to its devastating economic impact, the concentration of toxic loans and foreclosures in communities of color has had and continues to have negative health and safety impacts on neighborhoods.
+In 2011, the U.S. Department of Justice (DOI) announced a settlement involving \$335 million in what was heralded as "the largest residential fair lending settlement in [department] history" to resolve allegations that Countrywide Financial Corporation engaged in a widespread pattern or practice of discrimination against qualified Black and Latino borrowers in their mortgage lending from 2004 through 2008.43 In 2012, DOJ announced "the second largest fair lending settlement in the department's history" to resolve allegations for \$175 million that Wells Fargo Bank, the largest residential home mortgage originator in the country, engaged in a pattern or practice of discrimination against qualified Black and Latino borrowers in its mortgage lending from 2004 through 2009.44 and continues to have negative health and safety impacts on neighborhoods.
 Research published by the American Heart Association suggests that living near a foreclosure undermines the health of the neighbors themselves, as proximity to a foreclosure increases a person's chance of developing high blood pressure.
 45 The study also specifically found that homes that are quickly purchased do not appear to lead to a rise in blood pressure, but homes that become bank-owned foreclosures and remain vacant do contribute to an increase in blood pressure.